Most Memorable Safari.

 A little further along are the picturesque small beaches and coves of Clifton.
 Little pathways of steps lead down past residential homes from the road to the four beaches and the crystal clear water.
 The four Clifton beaches are linked like pearls along the coast but are only really visible as such from the sea.
 Yachts throw anchor near the Clifton beaches and add to the flair of the surroundings, which house some of the most expensive real estate in the country.

-Sandy beach in Llundudno is a real gem.
+Sandy Bay in Llandudno is a real gem.
 Small and private this beach has only a very small parking area and a one road access.
 No shops or cafes just a natural beach setting and the start of a hike to an old shipwreck.
-It is well worth the drive down and ideal spot for private sunbathing on the beach or on the rocks.
+It is well worth the drive down and the ideal spot for private sunbathing on the beach or on the rocks.

 Kick off your shoes and off you go.
-The beaches of Milnerton and Nordhoek lend themselves to a really long beach walk.
+The beaches of Milnerton and Noordhoek lend themselves to a really long beach walk.
 Milnerton Beach to the north offers the most splendid view of Table Mountain and is popular with kite surfers who enjoy the strong winds along this part of the coast.
-Nordhoek beach stretches for 8 kilometres below Chapman’s Peak breath-taking scenic coastal drive.
+Noordhoek beach stretches for 8 kilometres below Chapman’s Peak breath-taking scenic coastal drive.

 South Africa is a country where the sun will warm your skin and your heart and you will need to return.
 Relax and enjoy the glow as you sit on the balcony of your ocean view room and plan your next bush and beach holiday.